 Make sure your furniture doesn’t tip over

 No one wants an accident to happen in their home.
-A piece of furniture, such as a chest of drawers, that tips over can seriously or even fatally injure a child or an adult.
+A piece of furniture, such as a chest-of-drawers, that tips over can seriously or even fatally injure a child or an adult.
 That’s why it must be secured to the wall.
-You can find more information below about tipping accidents and preventing them by securing your chest of drawers and dressers to the wall.
+You can find more information below about tipping accidents and preventing them by securing your chest-of-drawers to the wall.

-Some causes are illustrated below.
-Remember also that an uneven or leaning floor, the edge of a carpet or rug, and soft or thick carpets and rugs can cause instability and tipping accidents.
+Some of the causes are illustrated below.
+Remember also that an uneven or sloping floor, the edge of a carpet or rug, and soft or thick carpets and rugs can also cause instability and tipping accidents.

-Opening several drawers at the same time, in search of something.
-This makes the centre of gravity of the chest of drawers shift outside the base of the furniture and causes it to tip over.
+Opening several drawers at the same time while looking for something.
+This makes the centre of gravity of the chest-of-drawers shift outside the base of the furniture and it tips over.

 Pulling or hanging on a drawer for fun.

 Opening all the drawers at the same time out of curiosity.
-This makes the centre of gravity of the chest of drawers shift outside the base of the furniture and causes it to tip over.
+This makes the centre of gravity of the chest-of-drawers shift outside the base of the furniture and it tips over.

-Leaning on a drawer for support or to rise up from the floor.
+Leaning on a drawer for support or to get up from the floor.

 The science of tipping

 When we develop furniture, we do everything we can to make it as stable and safe as possible.
 But we can’t outsmart the laws of physics.
-For example, when the centre of gravity of a piece of furniture shifts outside the base of the furniture, it will tip over if it is not secured.
+Like the fact that when the centre of gravity of a piece of furniture shifts outside the base of the furniture, it will tip over if it is not secured.
 Or the fact that a pulled-out drawer works like a lever.

-Children are curious and creative, always learning and discovering.
+Children are curious and creative, always learning and discovering things.
 This helps make children aged 1-7 years more accident-prone.
 And the smallest ones, aged 1-4 years, are most at risk of serious injuries.
-That’s why a chest of drawers or dresser – no matter what model or size – can be a hazard if it isn’t secured to the wall.
-There are many examples where children have pulled out one or several drawers and pulled themselves up, climbed up, hung on or climbed into them.
+That’s why a chest-of-drawers – no matter what model or size – can be a hazard if it isn’t secured to the wall.
+There are many examples of children pulling out one or several drawers and then pulling themselves up, climbing up, hanging on or climbing into them.

-Adults are at risk, too, not just children.
+We adults are at risk, too, not just children.
 We sometimes open several drawers at the same time.
 Sometimes we put too many or too heavy things in the front of the drawers.
-In these cases, the centre of gravity shifts outside the base of the furniture and it tips over.
+When this happens, the centre of gravity shifts outside the base of the furniture and it tips over.
 Leaning on a drawer for support or when we get up from the floor can also cause tipping.